agc93/beatvortex/docs/content/en/docs/developer/dependencies.md

 #### BeatMods does dependencies weird

 The BeatMods API, for reasons likely lost to time, returns dependencies from the API in a super-weird way: top-level dependencies are fine, but *their* dependencies are only returned as document IDs, meaning we can't easily go from a single API call to a full dependency tree.
+Thankfully, Vortex (mostly) has our back here, and can do basic-but-good-enough dependency resolution.

 #### Vortex doesn't fully implement `modmeta-db`

 The backing `modmeta-db` supports looking up mod files by a couple of different "keys": MD5 hash (see above), logical file name, and custom file expressions.
 At present, since Nexus uses MD5 hashes, Vortex pretty much only uses the MD5 hash for *installation*.
 That means we can (and do) specify dependency rules, but Vortex won't know where to *find* those dependencies.

+> This is currently changing!
+In cooperation with the Nexus team, newer releases of Vortex have added support for looking up mod info using logical file names.

 In future, we should be able to provide a working meta server that can tell Vortex where to find a particular logical file name/version combo (i.e. the correct file on BeatMods), but this doesn't seem to work exactly right at current.